Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

-If the resulting CIDVV-CPN would exceed 15 digits (i.e., the asserted Caller-ID has more than 12 digits), the leading digits of the asserted Caller-ID are removed until the total length is exactly 15 digits.
+If the resulting CIDVV-CPN would exceed 15 digits (i.e., the asserted Caller-ID has more than 12 digits), the leading digits of the asserted Caller-ID are removed until the total length is exactly 15 digits, consistent with SS7 and ISDN Calling Party Number constraints.
-This truncation keeps the rightmost (most significant) digits of the telephone number.
+This truncation preserves the rightmost digits of the telephone number, which typically provide greater distinguishing information between individual subscribers than leading digits.

 A CIDVV-aware element generating a CIDVV verification call MUST apply this construction.
 A CIDVV platform MAY cache and compare the complete